What We Do

 Green Our Planet launched its Outdoor Garden Classroom STEM Program in Las Vegas, Nevada in January 2013.
 The Outdoor Garden STEM Program helps public and private schools raise funding for outdoor school gardens and implements comprehensive programming so that students can learn a variety of subjects including STEM, nutrition, and conservation.
 Green Our Planet’s “turn-key” Outdoor Garden STEM Program is now the largest and one of the most comprehensive school garden programs offered in the United States.
 It is also the only school garden program in the United States accredited by STEMWORKS, a national organization that rigorously evaluates STEM programs using strict criteria and then recommends them nationally.
 You can learn more details about our program on our School Gardens page.

 Green Our Planet launched Nevada’s first school hydroponics STEM program in 2017.
-Currently, Green Our Planet operates the program in 45 schools in the Clark County School District in Southern Nevada and also in Northern Nevada, Georgia, Arkansas, Alaska, New York, Idaho and Florida.
+Currently, Green Our Planet operates the program in more than 50 schools in Nevada, Georgia, Arkansas, Alaska, New York, Michigan, New Mexico, Idaho, Missouri, and Florida.
 Green Our Planet’s program includes six different hydroponic systems for K-5th grades.
 They range from the simplest hydroponic system for first grade to a commercial hydroponic system for 5th grade.
 The systems are easy to manage, understand and use.
-The largest system is 4 feet long 4 feet high and and can grow more than 200 plants at a time, producing over 200 lbs of fruits and vegetables per year.
-Along with our Outdoor Garden Classroom STEM Program, our Hydroponics STEM Program is the only school hydroponics program in the United States accredited by STEMWORKS, which rigorously evaluates STEM programs using rigorous criteria.
+The largest system is 4 feet long by 4 feet high and and can grow more than 200 plants at a time, producing over 200 lbs of fruits and vegetables per year.
+Along with our Outdoor Garden Classroom STEM Program, our Hydroponics STEM Program is the only school hydroponics program in the United States accredited by STEMWORKS, which rigorously evaluates STEM programs using strict academic criteria.
 Click here to learn more about our Hydroponics Program.